sebunger/mercurial/contrib/python-zstandard/README.rst

 Requirements
 ============

-This extension is designed to run with Python 2.7, 3.4, 3.5, and 3.6
+This extension is designed to run with Python 2.7, 3.4, 3.5, 3.6, and 3.7
-on common platforms (Linux, Windows, and OS X). x86 and x86_64 are well-tested on Windows.
+on common platforms (Linux, Windows, and OS X).
+On PyPy (both PyPy2 and PyPy3) we support version 6.0.0 and above. x86 and x86_64 are well-tested on Windows.
 Only x86_64 is well-tested on Linux and macOS.

 Installing
 ==========